3 Things You Should Know About Medicaid

 Completing the Medicaid Application – Yes, it’s a bear.

-AdobeStock_158377229-300x200Last but not least, we come to actually applying for Medicaid.
-Without exaggerating, it’s fair to say that this is a complicated process that requires extreme caution and attention to detail.
-We strongly recommend working with a Connecticut elder law attorney.
+Lastly, beware!
 There are many companies that claim to be able to process Medicaid applications at a low cost, but these non-attorney providers actually cause their customers great harm—putting Medicaid applicants at risk for a number of serious issues including denial of eligibility, severe tax liability, loss of spousal assets, and other unpleasant situations that may threaten the client’s life savings and other assets.
+Similarly, while it’s also possible to apply on your own, doing so can put your eligibility and assets at risk.
+Ultimately, a misstep in the application process can have severe and irreversible financial and other consequences.

 Don’t Feel Like You Have to Do This Alone